TheDukeZip/MassHackersBadge2015/README.md

 * Insert color into the `LED_COLOR` enum of the header file, ideally somewhere before `LED_COLOR_WHITE`
 * Insert the RGB color values into the main file, `LEDColorMap` in the order it was inserted into `LED_COLOR` You will also need to increase the array size to accomodate this

 That's it!
 The color automatically gets inserted into the rotation upon flashing.
 There is a trick to the SoftPWM library.
 Let's say for example you create a color that is RED 127, GREEN 255, BLUE 0.
 And your fade in time is 1000ms.
 The red and green fade in at the same rate, so red reaches its full brightness after 500ms, but green continues to fade in for an additional 500ms.
 You can overcome this by individually setting the fade in/out component of the red portion of the LED to be double that of the green portion of the LED.
-I started some work on this in the function `offLEDCorrected` but it is up to you to finish it, and write a complementary function for tuning on the LEDs!
+I started some work on this in the function `offLEDCorrected()` but it is up to you to finish it, and write a complementary function for turning on the LEDs!

 ### Adding a new mode into the rotation
 * Insert the mode into the `LED_MODE` enum of the header file, which *must* be before `LED_MODE_END`